sjml/couchplay-c/README.md

 At the moment, it exposes some of the weakness/delays in WebSocket reliability... just using bare wire protocol, though, so maybe a fancier library can handle the inputs better.

 Only runs on a Mac out of the box, but that's just because there's only an Xcode project.
 The code and third-party libraries are fairly portable.
+(I've had some trouble getting Windows to pick the correct IP address, though...)